nanactrl/ssd_project/README.md

   <img src="base\static\images\task-page.png" alt="Home button" width="400">
 </p>

-- They can click on the button "Add a task" to create a new task which will take the user to the create-task-page.
-Here the user can create a task by giving the task a title, a description (or not) and then uncheck or check the "completed" check-input.
+- User can click "Add a task" button to create a new task which will take the user to the create task page.
+User can create a task by giving the task a title, a description, and then check or uncheck the "completed" checkbox.
+Leave the checkbox uncheck if it is not done yet.

 <p align="center">
   <img src="base\static\images\create-task.png" alt="Home button" width="400">
 </p>

-- Once the user clicks on "Create" then the user is re-directed back to the task-list and they can now see their task they just created.
+- Once the user clicks "Create task" button, they will be redirected back to the task list and can see the task that just being created.

 <p align="center">
   <img src="base\static\images\updated-taskpage.png" alt="Home button" width="400">
 </p>

-- When a user is at the dashboard (task-list), they can also delete and edit the task.
-To be able to edit a task the user can click on the button next to the task (settings-icon) and then the user is redirected to the task and the form for that specific task.
-The user can edit any of the field and re-submit/edit the task.
-They can for example klick on the "completed" check-box and then resubmit and then the user is redirected to the dashboard and now the user can see a "tick"/check next to the task which is giving a visual sensation of completion which is a choise for a good UX.
+- When the task is completed, user can edit the task by clicking on the "gear" icon and edit the task by adding more info to it or marking it as completed.
+If user mark it as completed, and re-submit, then they will be redirected back to the dashboard and the task is updated with a check-icon, signaling that the task is completed.

 <p align="center">
   <img src="base\static\images\complete-task.png" alt="Home button" width="400">